Brazil’s top court threatens to ban Elon Musk’s X

 The Supreme Court at the time declined to comment on X’s claims.

-Right-wing allies of Bolsonaro, who was barred from running for office until 2030 by de Moraes and four other judges for claiming that electronic voting was rigged, have accused the top jurist of stepping beyond his authority to suppress his political foes.
+Right-wing allies of Bolsonaro, who was barred from running for office until 2030 by de Moraes and four other judges over his claims about electronic voting, have accused the top jurist of stepping beyond his authority to suppress his political foes.

 De Moraes’s defenders argue his actions have been necessary at a time of rampant disinformation and right-wing threats to democracy.